JHaller27/JQL/README.md

 where the value of `<path|expr>` is a string or number, and `param|expr` is a regular expression.

 Resolves to true if the value of `path|expr` matches the regular expression in `param|expr`.

+Note: Regular expressions that also appear to be a valid property-path (e.g. `.tilities[123456789]`) will be interpreted as a property-path.

 ### Less Than (lt)